JohnnyElectronic/EMF_Meters/EMF_Meter_Replica/r1/README.md

 The meter was designed to replicate a variety of the meter configurations used in the TV series.

 An ATTiny85 is used to control the DFPlayer sound board.
-Programming for the ATTiny85 can be accomplished using an In-Circuit Serial Programming (ICSP) port to program the part on the board.
+Programming for the ATTiny85 can be done before mounting and can also be accomplished using an In-Circuit Serial Programming (ICSP) port to program the mounted part on the board.
+There is a jumper option (JP1) to select either the main board power or to use the ICSP port for programming power.
 I also have available a soft touch programming cable for programming this part.

 Check out the documents folder for more details.